dvlden/slope/README.md

 # Sloped Edge - Sass mixin

-With this powerful Sass mixin (uses `scss` syntax), you'll be able to build sloped section edges with consistent angle.
+With this powerful Sass mixin (uses `scss` syntax), you'll be able to build sloped section edges with a consistent angle.
 It uses most basic `css` properties, mainly just a `border`...
 No `transforms` or `clip-path` properties, no `svg` images.